 The following performance information provides some indication of the risks of investing in the Fund.
-The bar chart shows the performance of the Fund's Class I Shares for one year.
+The bar chart shows how the performance of the Fund's Class I Shares has varied year to year.
+The bar chart assumes reinvestment of dividends and distributions.
 The table illustrates how the Fund's average annual total returns for the one-year and since-inception periods compare with those of a broad measure of market performance.
 As with all such investments, past performance, both before and after taxes, does not necessarily indicate how the Peak Growth Fund will perform in the future.
 Updated performance information is available online at www.sgiam.com or by calling 1-855-744-8500.